Forest-Protocols/safe-scan-provider/docs/how-to-sync-repository.md

 Ensure you are in your own branch, then merge it with the base repository:

-Before, merge you have to fetch the remote branch to your local  with following command:
+Before merging, you need to fetch the remote branch to your local repository with the following command:

 ```shell
 git fetch --all